DouglasConnect/edelweiss-data-docs/walkthroughs/metadata.md

 ]
 ```

-EdelweissData doesn't know if the JSONPath query will return single values (like with category above that would return a single string value in this case) or a JSON array value.
+EdelweissData™ doesn't know if the JSONPath query will return single values (like with category above that would return a single string value in this case) or a JSON array value.
 To unify this, **the return value is always an array** of whatever dataType you gave in the above mapping.
 This means that you can mostly use \`contains\` to query for the content of such queries

 ```javascript
 query = {